 What is The GDPR?

-The General Data Protection Regulation (GDPR) will apply in the UK and throughout the EU from 25 May 2018.
+As of 25 May 2018, the General Data Protection Regulation (GDPR) applies in the UK and throughout the EU.
 (The government has confirmed that the UK’s decision to leave the EU will not affect this).

-The GDPR has two mains aims: to protect the rights, privacy and freedoms of EU citizens and to reduce barriers to business by facilitating the free movement of data throughout the EU.
+The GDPR has two mains aims: to protect the rights, privacy and freedoms of EU citizens and to reduce barriers to organisations by facilitating the free movement of data throughout the EU.

 This will no doubt be a challenge because, as the ICO says, “we’re all going to have to change how we think about data protection”.
 But rest assured that we will ensure our clients can meet that challenge and thrive in this changing environment.

-At Thinkmarble we have a unique team of IT and legal data security experts and GDPR specialists committed to providing a ‘one stop shop’ focused on helping businesses prepare to meet the requirements of the GDPR ahead of May 2018 and beyond.
+At Thinkmarble we have a unique team of IT and legal data security experts and GDPR specialists committed to providing a ‘one stop shop’ focused on helping businesses prepare to meet the ongoing requirements of the GDPR.

 Who does The GDPR apply to?

-In other words, many more businesses that are not subject to current EU data protection law will be from 25 May 2018 – including those based in the USA, China (and, post-Brexit, the UK).
+In other words, many more organisations are now subject to EU data protection law will, including those based in the USA, China (and, post-Brexit, the UK).